damusss/mili/mili/style.md

 | color        | `color value`       | _control the polygon color_                           | `black` |

 ## Style Helpers

+you can find typehinting helpers in the `mili.typing` submodule.

 `mili.percentage()` will help you with element sizes<br>